DKarz/game-AI-navigation/README.md

 - Penalties for exiting the play area need fine-tuning; some experiments resulted in the agent “escaping” rather than colliding with obstacles.
 - Scaling rewards to the range [-1, 1] may be beneficial for stability.

-Let me know your thoughts or questions in the comments!